“Kamante had all the attributes of a genius, even to that doom of a genius, the individual showed powerlessness in the face of his own power”.

 - Karen Blixen

-The film explores their transformative journeys, revisiting their time at Hog Ranch, a place filled with both great joy during its heyday and immense pain towards its closure.
-Through intimate stories, we uncover the artists’ reflections on their time with Beard, exploring the beauty and creativity that flourished there, as well as the darker realities of social injustice and exploitation that emerged.
+The film explores their transformative artistic journeys, revisiting their time at Hog Ranch, a place filled with both great joy during its prime heyday and immense pain towards its closure and aftermath.
+Through intimate stories and reflective narratives, including candid interviews with the artists themselves, along with accounts from media and other individuals connected to Peter Beard and Hog Ranch, the film offers a detailed exploration of their personal experiences.
+Ultimately, it also confronts the darker undercurrents of social injustice and exploitation that emerged.

 “Kinamwanzo